Exercise 2b: NBA Play-offs on Iridis

 In this case we are asking for 4 CPU cores, 1GB of memory and 180s clock time for each additional job.

-Because the next level of parallelisation will be within a separate job (likely on a separate node), we do not need to tweak multisession as it will parallelise across all available cores by default.
+Because the next level of parallelisation will be within a separate job (likely on a separate node), we do not need to tweak multicore as it will parallelise across all available cores by default.

 batchools submission templates